 Kids Community Kitchen

-On Friday nights, the Kids Community Kitchen is always a hub of activity at the DTES Neighbourhood House, with an average of 20 participants each week.
-While the young ones are engrossed with culinary and nutritional games, their parents/caregivers either watch food related films (both documentaries and fiction films) or take part in conversational English lessons.
+On Sunday afternoon, the Kids Community Kitchen is always a hub of activity at the DTES Neighbourhood House, with an average of 20 participants each week.
+While the young ones are engrossed with culinary and nutritional games, their parents/caregivers either watch food related films (both documentaries and fiction films) or take part in conversational English.

 The Neighbourhood House also introduces children to the use of the humble blender and courts their nutritional imaginations with delicious smoothies.